NVlabs/diff-dope/docs/demos.rst

 and download the weights of the model.
 For installation and where to download the weights, please refer to the README file of segment-anything.
 TODO explain where to put the weight.
+If you want to test the segmentation functionality, you can run the following Python script: ``diffdope_ros/scripts/segmentator.py``.

 From there you can run the demo like so: